A Pontenova

 A Pontenova is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
 It belongs to the comarca of A Mariña Oriental.
-It has a population of 3199 (Spanish 2003 Census) and an area of 136 km².
+It has a population of 3199 (Spanish 2003 Census) and an area of 136 km^{2}.

 A Pontenova and the Turia Valley

 A Pontenova is part of the Turia Valley or “Valle del Turia”, a small valley on the western border of the Cantabrian Mountains in the northwest of Spain which is close to beaches and is divided by two counties: Asturias and Galicia.
 It consists of an area of 90 km^{2}, 3,910 inhabitants and is 200 m above sea level.
 There are two main towns are A Pontenova (Galicia) and Taramundi (Asturias).

 The Turia Valley is a range of small mountains, ancient oak forests and rivers.

 The climate in the region is pleasant throughout the year.
 As with the rest of northern Spain (or the Green Spain), the climate is more variable than the southern parts of Spain and is characterised by an Atlantic climate.
 The average temperature in summer is usually around 26 °C. The average temperature in winter is 8 °C (12 °C in the day and 4 °C at night).

 The Turia River (250 m altitude) gives its name to the valley.
 The Turia Valley is surrounded by hills and mountains, including, Sierra de Piedafita (900 m), Sierra de Ouroso (1033 m), Sierras de Dendin (900 m), Sierra de Teixedais (900 m) and Sierra de Eirua (700 m).

 The patrimony of the Valley has more than 60 religious buildings and places of worship, such as the church of San Martin de Tarimundi founded in the 18th century (Taramundi) or the Santuario de Santa María de Conforto founded in the 16th century (A Pontenova).